Story: Wellington region

 The global city

 The people on the street also changed.
-For a long time, most Wellingtonians were of British descent, but by 2006 its population was more diverse.
+For a long time, most Wellingtonians were of British descent, but by the 21st century its population was more diverse.
 As well as significant Māori and Pacific Island communities, there was a growing Asian presence.
 Boosting the existing community were new migrants from China, India, Korea, Cambodia and Vietnam.
 Groups of Somali refugees arrived in the city from the 1990s.

-In 2006, the region had recovered from the doldrums of the 1980s.
+In the 21st century the region had recovered from the doldrums of the 1980s.
 Even so, Wellington remains vulnerable to cuts in government employment, and the departure of businesses and workers.
 Growth strategies focus on the region’s communications network and its intellectual and creative potential.